manuelbomi/Data-Engineering--Elasticsearch-Logstash-Kibana-Network-on-Linux-Installation-and-Operationalizing/README.md

 ## Logstash Installation
-#### Update your system if you miss that step when installing Elasticsearch
+#### Update your system if you omit that step when installing Elasticsearch
   - sudo apt update
   - sudo apt upgrade